 This does not work, however.

 Removing a package from the firmware does not actually delete it but just marks it as removed.
 It still exists inside the firmware image taking up space.
 In fact, it requires more space since it requies space to tell that is marked as removed.
 You can not free up any memory by doing this.
 The only way to free up memory by removing unwanted packages is to build a new image without those packages.
-If you have a router with only 4 meg of Flash memory there is very little room for any extra features and there is no way short of making a new image of ever getting any extra memory.

 From this you can see that even though the router has 32meg of RAM only 28meg is available for use.
-And about 2meg is used for buffers to hold the data packets that thr router is sending throughout the network.
+And about 2meg is used for buffers to hold the data packets that the router is sending throughout the network.
 When you add in the extra RAM that a modem requires the amount of free RAM can drop to 600Kb.
 This doesn't leave a lot left for adding those extra packages.
 Any extra packages will take away memory from the buffers and that will affect router performance in a big way.
 LAN speed and modem speed will suffer and you will find the web GUI very slow to respond.
 In fact, the router turns into a dog.

 Even if you have enough flash memory to hold the new feature you wish to add there can be a problem with the Linux kernel used by the firmware.

-The kernel is the basic part of Linux that is used by OpenWrt/Lede with all the features being added on top of this.
+The kernel is the basic part of Linux that is used by OpenWrt with all the features being added on top of this.
 Kernels are numbered such as 3.18 or 4.1 to tell how new they are.
 As the kernel number increases this indicates that changes have been made to the code and these changes may not be backward compatible with older kernel versions.

 Certain programs made to work with kernel 3.18 may not work correctly with kernel 4.1 unless they are recompiled or modified.
 This is usually restricted to those packages whose name start with kmod-.
 As mentioned above, when you install a new package into ROOter it may also install other packages that it requires.
 If one of these other packages is a kernel package (whose name starts with kmod-) then the kernel used in the ROOter firmware must match the kernel used when the package was compiled.